-- 25 Sec.
-205. RCW 28B.102.020 and 2012 c 229 s 562 are each amended 26 to read as follows: - DEFINITIONS.
+- 11 Sec.
+206. RCW 28B.102.020 and 2012 c 229 s 562 are each amended 12 to read as follows: - DEFINITIONS.
 Unless the context clearly requires otherwise, the definitions in this section apply throughout this chapter. - (1) "Approved education program" means an education program in ((the state of Washington for knowledge and skills generally learned in preschool through twelfth grade.
-Approved education programs may include but are not limited to: - (a) K-12 schools under Title 28A RCW; or - 34 (b) Other K-12 educational sites in the state of Washington as 35 designated by the student achievement council)) a common school as 36 defined in RCW 28A.150.020. - 37 (2) "Certificated employee" has the definition in RCW 38 28A.150.203.
-"Certificated employee" does not include a paraeducator.
+Approved education programs may include but are not limited to: - 19 (a) K-12 schools under Title 28A RCW; or - 20 (b) Other K-12 educational sites in the state of Washington as 21 designated by the student achievement council)) a common school as 22 defined in RCW 28A.150.020. - (2) "Certificate" or "certificated" does not include a limited or conditioned certificate. - 25 (3) "Certificated employee" has the definition in RCW 28A.150.203.
+"Certificated employee" does not include a paraeducator. - (4) "Conditional scholarship" means a loan that is forgiven in whole or in part ((if the recipient renders)) in exchange for service as a ((teacher)) certificated employee in an approved education program ((in this state)). - ((3) "Eligible student" means a student who is registered for at least six credit hours or the equivalent, demonstrates high academic achievement, is a resident student as defined by RCW 28B.15.012 and 28B.15.013, and has a declared intention to complete an approved preparation program leading to initial teacher certification or required for earning an additional endorsement, and commits to teaching service in the state of Washington.

-'''

-(3) "Conditional scholarship" means a loan that is forgiven in whole or in part ((if the recipient renders)) in exchange for service as a ((teacher)) certificated employee in an approved education program ((in this state)).

-'''

-- (((3) "Eligible student" means a student who is registered for at least six credit hours or the equivalent, demonstrates high academic achievement, is a resident student as defined by RCW 28B.15.012 and 28B.15.013, and has a declared intention to complete an approved preparation program leading to initial teacher certification or required for earning an additional endorsement, and commits to teaching service in the state of Washington. - (4) "Equalization fee" means the additional amount added to the principal of a loan under this chapter to equate the debt to that which the student would have incurred if the loan had been received through the federal subsidized Stafford student loan program. - (5))) (4) "Forgiven" or "to forgive" or "forgiveness" means ((to render)) that all or part of a loan is canceled in exchange for service as a ((teacher)) certificated employee in an approved education program ((in the state of Washington in lieu of monetary repayment)). - $((\frac{(6)}{(6)}))$ "Institution of higher education" or "institution" means a college or university in the state of Washington that is accredited by an accrediting association recognized as such by rule of the student achievement council. - (((7))) (6) "Loan repayment" means a federal student loan that is repaid in whole or in part if the ((recipient renders service)) borrower serves as a ((teacher)) certificated employee in an approved education program ((in Washington state)). - $((\frac{(8)}{)})$ "Office" means the office of student financial 30 assistance. - 31 (((9))) (8) "Participant" means ((an eligible student)) a person 32 who has received a conditional scholarship or loan repayment under 33 this chapter. - (((10))) (9) "Public school" ((means an elementary school, a middle school, junior high school, or high school within the public school system referred to in Article IX of the state Constitution))
+(4) "Equalization fee" means the additional amount added to the principal of a loan under this chapter to equate the debt to that which the student would have incurred if the loan had been received through the federal subsidized Stafford student loan program.))

+- Washington domiciliary who was an active or reserve member of the United States military or naval forces, or a national guard member called to active duty, who served in active federal service, under either Title 10 or Title 32 of the United States Code, in a war or conflict fought on foreign soil or in international waters or in another location in support of those serving on foreign soil or in international waters, and if discharged from service, has received an honorable discharge. - (6) "Forgiven" or "to forgive" or "forgiveness" means ((to render)) that all or part of a loan is canceled in exchange for service as a ((teacher)) certificated employee in an approved education program ((in the state of Washington in lieu of monetary repayment)). - (((6))) (7) "Institution of higher education" or "institution" means a college or university in the state of Washington that is accredited by an accrediting association recognized as such by rule of the student achievement council. - (((7))) (8) "Loan repayment" means a federal student loan that is repaid in whole or in part if the ((recipient renders service)) borrower serves as a ((teacher)) certificated employee in an approved education program ((in Washington state)). - $((\frac{(8)}{(9)}))$ "Office" means the office of student financial assistance. - (((9))) (10) "Participant" means ((an eligible student)) a person who has received a conditional scholarship or loan repayment under this chapter. - (((10))) (11) "Public school" ((means an elementary school, a middle school, junior high school, or high school within the public school system referred to in Article IX of the state Constitution))